Kunlong1994/lab3/Lab-02.md

 [[images/lcd_arduino_schematic.png]]

+DON'T FORGET: the long breadboard needs to be connected vertically on both sides.
+This is not on the schematic.

 **Be very careful not to connect Pin 1 to Pin 2 on the LCD**, as this can **destroy** your Arduino.
 Check the connections for a short between power and ground before you plug in power or the USB cable.

 See [Tutorial](http://www.arduino.cc/en/Tutorial/LiquidCrystal) for more information.
 See [LCD Library](http://arduino.cc/en/Reference/LiquidCrystal) for the various functions you can use.